 Roadworthiness test – information and facts regarding the roadworthiness test

-The roadworthiness test is carried out in order to reduce the number of accidents, technical faults and to avoid excessive Emissions of harmful substances.
+The roadworthiness test (inspection) is carried out in order to reduce the number of accidents caused by technical faults, and to prevent excessive emissions of harmful substances.

 The roadworthiness test is obligatory in Sweden and is carried out by an approved testing company.